 1. Data Collection with Wearable Health Technology

 In the last few years, the popularity of wearable technology has skyrocketed.
-The wearables market has doubled since 2015 and exceeded $4 billion in 2017.
+The wearables market is expected to grow to $54 billion by 2023 (up from nearly $23 billion in 2018).
 Healthcare organizations have already begun to take advantage of the data wearable technology can provide, and this trend will continue to gain traction.

-Health systems can then use an HCRM platform to collect, organize, and analyze these data, appending to existing data, and derive consumer insights that can be used to inform population health marketing campaigns.
+With the permission of patients, health systems collect, organize, and analyze this data.
+This data can be appended to existing data in a HCRM platform and used to derive consumer insights that inform population health marketing initiatives.
 Such campaigns are effective drivers of patient engagement—and therefore improved health outcomes—as their level of personalization appeals to consumers and encourages them to further their relationship with their provider.

 With data from wearable technology, health systems have the opportunity to improve overall population health outcomes, treatment success rates, and readmission numbers.